 September 13, 2021

-Team building in the workplace is the process of creating a team that is cohesively working together towards a common goal.
+Team building is the process of creating a team that cohesively works together towards a common goal.
 The importance and main purpose of team building is to create a strong team through forming bonds and connections.
 Creating these bonds through team building is very beneficial to businesses and organizations.
 The benefits of team building include increased communication, planning skills, employee motivation, and employee collaboration.